Migraine Food Triggers: An Introduction

 Unfortunately, individual triggers can be elusive.
 Figuring out which foods are problematic for you can be maddening.
 Some people have no food triggers at all, while others have so many food triggers that every meal triggers a migraine.
 The latter describes me.

-Trying elimination diets to figure out food triggers
+Trying elimination diets

 I have tried a variety of elimination diets – avoiding typical migraine triggers, gluten, dairy, and a whole list of foods that allergy testing showed were problematic for me – for different lengths of time and still couldn’t figure out what my food triggers were.